-A question asked by a NEET aspirant – “How to score 150-160 plus in Physics on NEET?”
+A question asked by a NEET aspirant – “How can I make my NEET Physics strong?
+How to score 150-160 in Physics on NEET?”

 I scored 165/180 in NEET 2019 Physics.
 So I guess I’m eligible to write the answer.

 This is a guest post from Vibhas K. Gupta (640/720 in NEET UG 2019 with an AIR-1674).

 What is Required to Score 150-160+ in NEET Physics?

 - You are a PCB student, doesn’t mean your Physics is meant to be weak.
 There will be all sorts of people telling you that because you haven’t taken Math, your Physics will not be strong.
 I sat with my engineering stream friend and used to discuss Physics questions passionately.
 This is a myth that Math is needed for a strong Physics.

 - Practice as many questions as you can which involve the concepts of Calculus and other Mathematical tools for enhancing confidence.

 - Never run from the subject.
 If a tough question is thrown at you, try it as long as you sweat yourself.
 Don’t feel intimidated in front of toppers and Physics geeks.
 Who knows, they can be weak in other subjects too!

 - Make the weakest subject the favourite subject.
 Remember, you run from not what scares you, but from that which can be scared off, if you steel yourself up a bit.